 By visiting this link, you can read the many statutes in Ohio that relate to sex crimes.
 The legislators of the Ohio General Assembly enact and amend criminal laws intended to be enforced by government authorities.
 Each individual offense is listed on the right side of the website, and you can click and read the specific elements and charges for each type of sex crime.

 The Cincinnati Police Department is comprised of about 1000 officers and 125 civilian support employees.
 There are three major divisions serving 52 neighborhoods, including Patrol, Support, and Investigations.
 The stated core values of the Cincinnati Police Department include integrity, professionalism, diversity, accountability, and vigilance.
 You can learn more about the Department and its functions from its website.

 Cincinnati, OH 45202

 The Hamilton County Sheriff’s Office performs law enforcement and several other public services throughout the county.
 The Office has pledged to work with other public agencies in the area to rebuild community relationships and protect the public.
 Divisions of the Sheriff’s Office include Enforcement, Administration, Court Services, and Jail Services.
-This Office also maintains and publishes the Hamilton County Sex Offender Registry, which you can use to search for convicted sex crime offenders in the Cincinnati area.
+This Office also maintains and publishes the Hamilton County Sex Offender Registry, which you can use to search for convicted Cincinnati sex crime offenders.

 30 E. Broad St., 14th Floor